knpuniversity/stripe/knpu/ep2-subscriptions/subscription-canceled-webhook.md

 really good shape.

 Of course... we have no way to test this...
 So, ya know, just make sure you do a *really* good job of coding and hope for the best!
-I'm kidding, I'll show you a few ways to test next.
+No, that's crazy!, I'll show you a few ways to test this next.
 But also, don't forget to configure your webhook URL in Stripe once you finally deploy this to beta and production.
 I have a webhook setup for each instance.